Subscribe to receive email updates on a variety of fish, fishing and fisheries topics.

 The DNR was directed to create and administer a competitive walleye production grant program to provide financial assistance to eligible applicants for the purpose of increasing production capacity of extended-growth walleye fingerlings (6-8 inches) for stocking in state waters.
 Eligible applicants include all Wisconsin cities, villages, towns and counties; federally recognized Indian tribes or bands located in Wisconsin; and private fish farms located in Wisconsin.
 Fish farms must be registered with Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) and must be in compliance with all applicable state and federal environmental and fish health related laws.

 The state will be awarding two million dollars in one grant application cycle.
-Applications for grant funding will be accepted by the DNR from December 4, 2013 until January 31, 2014.
 The total grant amount awarded to an individual grantee or hatchery may not exceed $500,000.

 - Brian Goodman